 An effective implementation of information protection, like most security controls, considers usability as well as security.
 Users typically prefer a simple security experience.
 In fact, the more transparent a security solution becomes, the more likely users are to conform to it.
 It is crucial that organizations protect information on their PCs regardless of the state of the computer or the intent of users.
 This protection should not be cumbersome to users.
 One undesirable and previously commonplace situation is when the user is prompted for input during preboot, and then again during Windows logon.
 Challenging users for input more than once should be avoided.
 Windows 10 can enable a true SSO experience from the preboot environment on modern devices and in some cases even on older devices when robust information protection configurations are in place.
 The TPM in isolation is able to securely protect the BitLocker encryption key while it is at rest, and it can securely unlock the operating system drive.
 When the key is in use and thus in memory, a combination of hardware and Windows capabilities can secure the key and prevent unauthorized access through cold-boot attacks.
 Although other countermeasures like PIN-based unlock are available, they are not as user-friendly; depending on the devices’ configuration they may not offer additional security when it comes to key protection.
-For more information, see BitLocker Countermeasures and Choose the right BitLocker countermeasure.
+For more information, see BitLocker Countermeasures.

 Manage passwords and PINs